amorist/awesome/README.md

 - [Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [archey-osx](https://github.com/obihann/archey-osx) - An archey script clone for OS X
-- [setup-simple-pptp-vpn](https://github.com/viljoviitanen/setup-simple-pptp-vpn) - Setup Simple PPTP VPN Server for Ubuntu and Debian
+- [setup-simple-pptp-vpn](https://github.com/viljoviitanen/setup-simple-pptp-vpn) - This is a very old repo, and a script that used to work years ago.
+Please find a newer vpn setup.

 ## Standard ML